 Often, language creates a barrier that restricts equal access to healthcare, whether it is access to information or treatment.
-Given that, many nations have taken stringent measures at ensuring that access to healthcare is not restricted due to a lack of proficiency in a language.
+Given that, many nations have taken stringent measures to ensure that access to healthcare is not restricted due to a lack of proficiency in a language.
 These measures include providing a medical translation of documents and extending professional medical interpretation services when necessary.

-Unlike translation, which gives the translator some amount of breathing space from the time that they are assigned a project until delivery, interpretation happens in real-time.
+Unlike translation, which gives the translator some breathing space from the time they are assigned a project until delivery, interpretation happens in real-time.

 An interpreter mediates a conversation between two or more people who speak different languages.
 Depending on the mode of interpretation, an interpreter may require native-level proficiency in multiple languages.

-Most of us have encountered situations while travelling, where a bilingual local has helped us communicate with a taxi driver or a vendor.
+Most of us have encountered situations while travelling where a bilingual local has helped us communicate with a taxi driver or a vendor.
 So how is this any different?
 The reason is the context.
-Everyday communication, like in the example above, is different from that of medical interpretation which requires thorough knowledge of the healthcare industry.
+Everyday communication, like in the example above, is different from medical interpretation, which requires thorough healthcare industry knowledge.
 Merely knowing a second language isn’t enough if a person lacks industry knowledge.

 Professional medical interpretation is preferred for the following benefits that it offers:

 Objectivity: Unlike bilingual friends and relatives that can help mediate a conversation, professionals are not emotionally invested in the situation and can maintain a neutral perspective, remaining undisturbed mentally and being able to focus on interpreting.
-Remaining objective is critical in being able to achieve positive medical outcomes.
+The remaining objective is critical in being able to achieve positive medical outcomes.

 In-person Interpretation: In-person or on-site medical interpretation requires the interpreter to be present at the location where the service is to be carried out.
 It is arguably the most accurate method.
-Having someone present in person inspires more confidence in patients, and the interpreter can pick up on expressions and other nonverbal cues which aid the information exchange.
+Having someone present inspires more confidence in patients, and the interpreter can pick up on expressions and other nonverbal cues that aid the information exchange.

 This method is best used in high-anxiety settings like hospitals.

-Phone Interpretation: Over the phone, medical interpretation is a fast and easy option when multiple people need to communicate and can’t meet in person.
-Whether a conversation takes place in the same room or across continents, a medical interpreter can assist in communication just by being on the line.
+Phone Interpretation: Over the phone interpretation is a fast and easy option when multiple people need to communicate and can’t meet in person.
+Whether a conversation occurs in the same room or across continents, a medical interpreter can assist in communication by being on the line.

-This is a suitable option for most situations, and a great one for patients that are being tested, diagnosed or treated for highly infectious illnesses which require the patients to be quarantined or in isolation.
+This is a suitable option for most situations and a great one for patients being tested, diagnosed, or treated for highly infectious illnesses requiring the patients to be quarantined or in isolation.